KTH/devops-course/contributions/open-source/README.md

 To pass, you must have one yes.
 To get a distinction, you must have at least one remarkable contribution.

+ Criteria for the selection of the open-source project:
+ - The project is related to DevOps
+ - The project has more than 10 Starts
+ - The project has more than 100 Commits
+ - The project is has an active community on GitHub

 Note: we are all aware that this assessment is subjective by nature.
 In case of disagreement, the informed judgement of the professor is the final decision.